Delaware State University: Athletics

-The athletic programs participate in the National Collegiate Athletic Association's (NCAA)'s Division I (FCS for football).
+DSU athletic programs participate in the National Collegiate Athletic Association's (NCAA)'s Division I (FCS for football).
 The Hornets compete in the Mid-Eastern Athletic Conference as full members since the conference was founded in 1970.

 The university's Department of Intramural Sports provides a wide variety of quality recreational programs for students, faculty and staff.

 Student organizations

 Delaware State has over 60 student organizations on campus including a Student Government Association (SGA), gospel choir, and The Approaching Storm Marching Band.